svm-zhang/mhcflow/README.md

 1. Typing two alleles with one program call
 2. Making typing CPU-bound powered by `polars` and `pysam`
 3. Processing alignments to calculate scores in parallel
-4. Enabling possibility of typing alleles other than the ones defined in class I
+4. Enabling possibility of typing alleles other than the ones defined in class I, such as class II alleles
 5. Capturing errors in proper way
 6. Free of hard-coded code